-Countries that are currently available for Lufthansa are Austria, Algeria, Australia, Belgium, Brunei, Bulgaria, Cameroon, Canada, China, Czech Republic, Denmark, Egypt, Finland, France, Gabon, Germany, Ireland, Israel, Italy, Kazakhstan, Kenya, Lebanon, Netherlands, New Zealand, Norway, Philippines, Portugal, Romania, Russian Federation, Slovakia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States.“
+Countries that are currently available (although with varying data quality) for Lufthansa are Austria, Algeria, Australia, Belgium, Brunei, Bulgaria, Cameroon, Canada, China, Czech Republic, Denmark, Egypt, Finland, France, Gabon, Germany, Ireland, Israel, Italy, Kazakhstan, Kenya, Lebanon, Netherlands, New Zealand, Norway, Philippines, Portugal, Romania, Russian Federation, Slovakia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States.”

 For more information or an online demo of the Treasury Information Platform please contact Hubert Rappold at email@example.com.

-SunTec is also one of the authorized licensee holder of AFP service codes.
-In near future, our product will be ready to support the TWIST AFP global service codes.
+SunTec is also one of the authorized license holder of AFP service codes and plans to incorporate support for AFP global service codes with Xelerate.

 - Pass this newsletter on to others who might be interested and email us to include them in future mailings.